 (Learn more: How to survive in the ‘sandwich generation’)

 Roughly 44 million Americans, most often women in their 40s and 50s, provide unpaid support to older adults, according to the Family Caregiver Alliance .
 Many are forced to derail their careers to be more present for their parents, which affects their ability to save and secure their own financial future.

 Life insurance is less expensive when you’re young

 Many who purchase life insurance do so for the first time after having kids to protect their loved ones from financial loss in the event that the policyowner should die prematurely.

-The same is true of disability income insurance, which is designed to help replace the policyowner’s income if he or she is no longer able to work due to illness or injury.
+The same is true of disability income insurance, which is designed to help replace a portion of the policyowner’s income if he or she is no longer able to work due to illness or injury.